The Solopreneur’s Guide to Brand Identity: Why It’s More Than Just a Logo

 Our approach to branding is rooted in structural integrity.
 Before the paint goes on the walls of a new building, someone has to review the blueprints.
 You have to ensure the load-bearing walls are in the right place and the foundation is set to code.

-In business, your Brand Identity is that foundation.
+In business, your brand identity is that foundation.
 It’s the "code" that ensures everything you build next—your website, your emails, your sales pitches—is solid.
 If you skip the identity phase and jump straight to the logo, you’re essentially picking out curtains for a house that hasn't been framed yet.

 Learning to "Rebrand" Through Moving